MrRiptide/bungeecord-kubernetes/docs/content/docs/Quick Start/_index.md

 ```
 kubectl apply -f deployments.yaml
 ```
 Congratulations, you should now have a bungeecord Minecraft server running in your kubernetes cluster.
+By using this server, you agree to the [Minecraft EULA](https://www.minecraft.net/en-us/eula/).

 ### Connecting to the server